CarlosUPC/RacingGame/README.md

 As a gameplay mechanic, the player will be able to jump through certain obstacles.

+As a innovation, the car has a **radio** functionality that can update the song that you want to listen during the game. that's possible using the *Tab key* to swap between songs.

+While you are playing and the car is injured (you can't drive because car's overthrow), you can use the *C key* to respawn into last checkpoint.

 ## Main goal of the game

 Our main goal's game is complete the circuit before the timer reaches zero, otherwise he will lose the game.